 Wildland Fire Protection Program

-The Wildland Fire Protection Program allows the State to provide financial assistance with wildland fire costs, increased suppression resources and coordination, incident management assistance, and technical expertise to participating counties during a wildfire.
+The Wildland Fire Protection Program allows the State to provide financial assistance with wildland fire costs, increased suppression resources and coordination, incident management assistance, and technical expertise to participating fire protection districts during a wildfire.
 The Division also operates under cooperative agreements with federal agencies and other states.

 The Division maintains an air operations program which also includes access to Nevada National Guard helicopters, statewide dispatch and radio systems, wildland fire engines, crews and equipment, trained firefighting inmate conservation crews and experienced wildland firefighting personnel and leadership to ensure safe and aggressive fire suppression.
-The Division also assists local government with response and recovery efforts for floods, earthquakes and other natural disasters.
+The Division also assists local government with response and recovery efforts for natural disasters.